moritzwilksch/moritzwilksch.github.io/_posts/2021-04-29-gradient-descent.md

 ## Gradient Descent to the Rescue!
 Gradient descent is a **numerical approach** to solving the same problem outlined above.
 This means that there is no single formula that we can solve to obtain an exact result, but instead, we approximate the real solution.
 Even if the approximation might not be perfectly the same as the analytical solution, it’s more often than not “good enough”.
-Usually, we do so by (naively or intelligently) trying out different values and seeing whether they constitute a “good” solution or not.
+Usually, we do so by slowly taking small steps in the direction of the minimum until we reach it.
 The gradient descent algorithm works as follows:
 1. Start at a random value of x.
 2. Take a small step in **the direction of the minimum**